swordapp/swordv3/src/BEHAVIOURS.md

 ## Replacing a single File in an Object with a Segmented Upload

 Replace an existing file in the Object with a new file, which the client will send in segments.

-This operation initialises the segmented upload of that file.
+First create a Temporary-URL to which to upload the file segments:

 {%
 requirements
     reqs=tables/requirements.csv,
     hierarchy=tables/reqs_hierarchy.csv,
     groups=Request|Content|Resource,
-    match=Replace|Empty Body|File-URL,
+    match=Create|Empty Body|Staging-URL,
     output=Protocol Operation|Request Requirements|Server Requirements|Response Requirements
 %}

-You may then go on and upload the file segments as per the specification.
+Then upload all the file segments as per {% link Upload a File Segment %}.

+Then carry out a By-Reference deposit using the Temporary-URL as per {% link Replacing a single File in an Object with a By-Reference File %}

 ## Replacing the FileSet of an Object with By-Reference Files